e1ixyz/ChatMenu/README.md

 - Paper/Spigot 1.20+ (tested on 1.21)
 - Java 17+
 - Optional: [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) for `%placeholders%`
-- Optional: Velocity 3.3+ proxy with the `ChatMenuProxy` add-on for forwarding commands
+- Optional: Velocity 3.3+ proxy (drop the same jar into the proxy’s `plugins/` folder to enable forwarding)

 ## Installation
 1. Drop the jar in `plugins/`.
 2. Start the server once to generate `plugins/ChatMenu/config.yml`.
 3. Edit the config (single-quote strings to keep `&` and `[` intact).
 4. Use `/chatmenu reload` in game or console to apply changes.
+5. (Velocity only) Copy the same jar to your Velocity proxy’s `plugins/` folder and restart the proxy to enable proxy forwarding.

 ## Configuration Overview